How to financially prepare for a baby: 7 tips

 • Groceries, clothing and household items.
 Initial expenses such as baby furniture, bedding and clothing can be costly.
 Additionally, your monthly costs for necessities such as diapers, formula and baby food can add up quickly.
 As your child grows and their needs change, the expenses will change too.

 • Childcare.
-Depending on where you live and what type of care you choose (in-home, full-time or part-time), costs for an infant average nearly $16,000 annually.1 You may also wish to compare the cost of child care expenses to what you’d give up in annual income if one parent quits working to stay home and care for the child.
+Depending on where you live and what type of care you choose (in-home, center, full-time or part-time), costs for an infant average nearly $16,000 annually.1 You may also wish to compare the cost of child care expenses to what you’d give up in annual income if one parent quits working to stay home and care for the child.
 Consider whether long-term earning potential outweighs short-term savings.

 • Housing.
 You may want more space as your baby becomes mobile and your family becomes larger.
 Consider how much you will need to save and what your options are for buying a new home.